priyantynurul/priyantynurul/README.md

 - 👀 I’m interested in data and artificial intelligence
 - 🌱 I’m currently learning data science and machine learning
 - 💞️ I’m looking to collaborate on data science related projects
-- 📫 You can reach me via email on priyanty.nurul@ui.ac.id Thank you (～￣▽￣)～
+- 📫 You can reach me via email on priyantynurul@gmail.com Thank you (～￣▽￣)～

 <!---